HFUT-LEC/awesome-student-cognitive-modeling/papers/README.md

-# Awesome Student Cognitive Assessment Paper
+# Awesome Papers on Student Cognitive Modeling
-Currently, student cognitive assessment is gaining increasing attention, and we have compiled articles on three crucial tasks within this field: cognitive diagnosis, knowledge tracking, and computerized adaptive testing.
-This compilation aims to assist individuals in quickly understanding the past and future trends in these areas.
+Currently, there is a growing focus on student cognitive modeling, and we have curated articles that cover three essential tasks within this field: cognitive diagnosis, knowledge tracing, and computerized adaptive testing.
+The purpose of this compilation is to facilitate a rapid comprehension of both historical and future trends in these specific areas.

-## CD(Cognitive Diagnosis)
+## Cognitive Diagnosis (CD)
 The cognitive diagnostic model is an approach that assesses students' abilities based on factors such as their interaction records and additional information related to exercises.
 - [Item response theory, IRT](https://books.google.com.vn/books?hl=en&lr=&id=9Xm0AAAAQBAJ&oi=fnd&pg=PR1&dq=Susan%20E%20Embretson%20and%20Steven%20P%20Reise.%20Item%20response%20theory.%20Psychology%20Press,%202013.&ots=Ec6T_xMUYp&sig=uaOHLgo1b22uN_tUNtO6F6Y6h18&redir_esc=y)
 - [Multidimensional item response theory models, MIRT](https://www.amazon.com/Multidimensional-Response-Statistics-Behavioral-Sciences/dp/0387899758)